BTCElectrician/omhni-oracle-template/docs/snapshot.md

 3. INCLUDE all technical specifications and requirements
 4. ADAPT the structure to match this specific drawing
 5. MAINTAIN the overall hierarchical organization shown in the example
+6. EXTRACT ALL metadata from the drawing's title block, including drawing_number, title, revision, date, job_number, and project_name
-6. Format your output as a complete, valid JSON object.
+7. Format your output as a complete, valid JSON object.

 {stake_holders} rely on this information for {use_case}.
 Complete accuracy is essential for {critical_purpose}.